shunliz/AWS-certificate/withe-papers/aws-well-architected-framework.md

 **OPS 1 What factors drive your operational priorities?**

+> _Operational priorities are the focus areas of your operations efforts.
+Clearly define and agree to_
+>
+> _your operations priorities to maximize the benefits of your operations efforts._

 Evaluate business needs

 Evaluate compliance requirements

 Evaluate risk

 **OPS 2 How do you design your workload to enable operability?**

+> _The majority of the lifetime of a workload is typically spent in an operating state.
+Consider_
+>
+> _operations needs as a part of system design to help you enable long term sustainment of your_
+>
+> _workload._

 Share design standards